pmreid/angular-tz-extensions/README.md

 ### Detection

 If [jsTimezoneDetect](https://bitbucket.org/pellepim/jstimezonedetect) is included, the `$timezones.getLocal()` function will detect the browser's local timezone and provide a complete definition that's resolved against the IANA database.
+For convenience, jsTimezoneDetect is included in packages/jstimezonedetect.
+You may want to pull the latest version in from bitbucket.

 ## Examples